• Skip to primary navigation

 Get excited, mule lovers.
 I have another mule recipe for you, and it's a delight.

 Like my grapefruit gin mule and cherry-orange Kentucky mule, this cocktail takes fresh fruit to give it a fun, delicious twist.
 In this case, ripe strawberries serve as our fruit of choice for the perfect spring or summer sipper.
-I tend to play it seasonal with my cocktails, so when the warmer days start to pop up, I say we enjoy all the strawberry-flavored drinks we can handle, such as this strawberry-basil Tom Collins, strawberry mint julep and roasted strawberry margarita.
+I tend to play it seasonal with my cocktails, so when the warmer days start to pop up, I say we enjoy all the strawberry-flavored drinks we can handle, such as this strawberry mojito, strawberry-basil Tom Collins, strawberry mint julep and roasted strawberry margarita.

 Ingredients

-• Vodka: Grey Goose is a good option for a top-shelf mule, but if you're looking for a mid-range vodka, Tito's Handmade Vodka or Deep Eddy Vodka work well.
+Vodka: Grey Goose is a good option for a top-shelf mule, but if you're looking for a mid-range vodka, Tito's Vodka or Deep Eddy Vodka work well.
 These days, you can also find a lot of high-quality vodka from local distilleries for affordable prices.

-And just like that, all that's left is to gently stir in ginger beer and sip the night away with this fresh strawberry mule.
-For an extra fancy touch, add a strawberry and mint sprig as a garnish.
+And just like that, all that's left is to sip the night away with this fresh strawberry mule.
 Couldn't be simpler, right?
 Right.

 I love serving Moscow mules in copper mugs.
 The copper insulates our strawberry-mint Moscow mule to make it extra refreshing, and they're oh-so pretty.